tachiyomiorg/website/src/help/faq/README.md

 :::

 #### How do I uninstall an extension?
 Extensions for **Tachiyomi** are technically installed the same as normal apps.
-Either you uninstall them through the app section on your phone's settings or do it in the app.
+Either you uninstall them through the app section on your device's settings or do it in the app.

 ::: guide
 To uninstall an extension from within **Tachiyomi**, go to <Navigation item="browse"/> → **Extensions** then tap **Uninstall** on the extension you want to remove.